j-sieben/PIT/README.md

   - simple api with least possible code

 The code is free to use and I hope that you'll enjoy doing so.
-Should any errors occur, feel free to describe them here.
+Should any errors occur, feel free to describe them here, I'll do my best to remove them.

 Best regards,